-Name Address Share capital or investments in capital Principal contents of business Ratio of voting rights holding (%) Relationship Parent company Takara Holdings Inc. (Note 2) Shimogyo-ku, Kyoto Pure holding company 60.93 held Two officers concurrently serving (two officers of the Company) The Company pays trademark licensing fees The Company entrusts computer- related operations and leases information-related equipment Consolidated subsidiaries Takara Bio Europe S.A.S.
-(Note 5) Saint-Germain- en-Laye, France EUR 891,000 Manufacture and sale of reagents, sale of instruments, and contract services 100.00 Four officers concurrently serving (one officer and three employees of the Company) Purchase of products from the Company Delivery of products to the Company Takara Bio UK Ltd. (Note 4) London, United Kingdom GBP 100,000 Sale of reagents and instruments 100.00 [100.00] Takara Biotechnology (Dalian) Co., Ltd. (Note 3) Dalian, Liaoning Province, China JPY 2,350 million Development, manufacture and sale of reagents, contract business 100.00 Ten officers concurrently serving (three officers, two executive officers, and five employees of the Company) Delivery of products to the Company Purchase of raw materials, etc. from the Company Takara Biomedical Technology (Beijing) Co., Ltd. (Notes 3 and 6) Beijing, China Sale of reagents and instruments 100.00 Ten officers concurrently serving (two officers, one executive officer, and seven employees of the Company) Purchase of products from the Company Takara Korea Biomedical Inc. Seoul, South Korea Sale of reagents and instruments 100.00 Five officers concurrently serving (one officer, two executive officers, and two employees of the Company) Purchase of products from the Company DSS Takara Bio India Private Limited (Note 4) New Delhi, India INR 110 million Manufacture and sale of reagents 51.00 [1.00] Three officers concurrently serving (one officer and two employees of the Company) Delivery of products to the Company Purchase of products from the Company Takara Bio USA Holdings Inc. (Note 3) San Jose, U.S. USD 70,857,000 Management of subsidiaries 100.00 Five officers concurrently serving (three officers, one executive officer, and one employee of the Company) Takara Bio USA, Inc. (Notes 3, 4 and 6) San Jose, U.S. USD 83,000 Development, manufacture, and sale of reagents and instruments 100.00 [100.00] Five officers concurrently serving (three officers, one executive officer, and one employee of the Company) Delivery of products to the Company Purchase of products from the Company
+Name Address Share capital or investments in capital Principal contents of business Ratio of voting rights holding (%) Relationship Parent company Two officers concurrently Takara Holdings Inc. (Note 2) Shimogyo-ku, Kyoto Pure holding company 60.93 held serving (two officers of the Company) The Company pays trademark licensing fees The Company entrusts computer- related operations and leases information-related equipment Consolidated subsidiaries Takara Bio Europe S.A.S.
+(Note 5) Saint-Germain- en-Laye, France EUR 891,000 Manufacture and sale of reagents, sale of instruments, and contract services 100.00 Four officers concurrently serving (one officer, one executive officer, and two employees of the Company) Purchase of products from the Company Delivery of products to the Company Takara Bio UK Ltd. (Note 4) London, United Kingdom GBP 100,000 Sale of reagents and instruments 100.00 [100.00] One officer concurrently serving (one executive officer of the Company) Takara Biotechnology (Dalian) Co., Ltd. (Note 3) Dalian, Liaoning Province, China JPY 2,350 million 100.00 Ten officers concurrently serving (three officers, one executive officer, and six employees of the Company) Delivery of products to the Company Purchase of raw materials, etc. from the Company Takara Biomedical Technology (Beijing) Co., Ltd. (Notes 3 and 5) Beijing, China Sale of reagents and instruments 100.00 Ten officers concurrently serving (two officers, one executive officer, and seven employees of the Company) Purchase of products from the Company Takara Korea Biomedical Inc. Seoul, South Korea KRW 3,860 million Sale of reagents and instruments 100.00 Five officers concurrently serving (one officer, two executive officers, and two employees of the Company) Purchase of products from the Company DSS Takara Bio India Private Limited (Note 4) New Delhi, India INR 110 million Manufacture and sale of reagents 51.00 [1.00] Three officers concurrently serving (one officer and two employees of the Company) Delivery of products to the Company Purchase of products from the Company Takara Bio USA Holdings Inc. (Note 3) San Jose, U.S. USD 70,857,000 Management of subsidiaries 100.00 Five officers concurrently serving (three officers and two executive officers of the Company) Takara Bio USA, Inc. (Notes 3, 4 and 5) San Jose, U.S. USD 83,000 Development, manufacture, and sale of reagents and instruments Five officers concurrently serving (three officers and two executive officers of the Company) Delivery of products to the Company Purchase of products from the Company

 - Notes: 1.
 The principal businesses of each group company are shown in the "Principal contents of business" column because the Group has a single segment. - 2.
 This company files its Annual Securities Report. - 3.
 These companies are classified as "Specified Subsidiaries" under the Financial Instruments and Exchange Act of Japan. - 4.
 The figures in brackets in the "Ratio of voting rights holding" column are the indirect holding ratio included in the figures outside the brackets. - 5.
-This company executed an absorption-type merger of Takara Bio Europe AB with Takara Bio Europe S.A.S. as the surviving company, in December 2022. - 6.
 The percentage of net sales (excluding internal sales between consolidated companies) exceeds 10% of consolidated net sales.